LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Probability Information Theory is a mathematical framework for representing uncertain statements and measures of information of the distributions associated with random variables.

+Anscombe's Quartet is comprises a group of four data sets which are nearly identical in simple descriptive statistics, but they have different distributions and appear very different when graphed.
+Each dataset consists of eleven (x,y) points.

 ## Author:
 ### * Tin Hang